Change Management Principles

 Principle 5: Communicate carefully and strategically.

 Too much information can be overwhelming; too little information leads to gaps, breeds mistrust and misinformation.
-Communicate what is changing and anticipate what people will want to know, like how the change will affect them or what they will need to do to adjust to it.
+Communicate what is changing and anticipate what people will want to know, like how the change will affect them or what they will need to adjust to it.
 Make a clear case that explains why the change is necessary and work hard to manage expectations.
 The information you leave out will inevitably be filled in by imagination.
 Transparency will nurture trust.

 Principle 6: Stay aligned with your product vision.